 \section{Conclusion}

-In this paper, we propose a DL-based cooperative CSI feedback and recovery framework, namely, CoCsiNet, to exploit the CSI correlation between the nearby UE in massive MIMO systems.
-The nearby UE's CSI information is divided into two parts: shared by nearby UE and owned by individual UE.
-Specifically, an extra decoder and a combination network are added at the BS to recover shared information from the feedback bits of two nearby UE, whereas the individual information is recovered by the individual decoders of two UE.
-Then, these two kinds of information are combined at the BS by FC layers.
-Unlike existing cooperation mechanisms, the proposed CoCsiNet need not CSI sharing, that is, D2D communication.
-Moreover, we investigate two representative bit generation methods (i.e., quantization and binarization) and introduce two MDPF frameworks that introduces CSI magnitude information to the CSI phase feedback.
-The proposed CoCsiNet framework outperforms the NNs without cooperation by a large margin when the feedback overhead is extremely constrained.
-NN parameter visualization explains the cooperation mechanism.
-In the CoCsiNet, the encoders of two nearby UE cooperatively extracts the information of different channel paths, thereby reducing the overhead used to repeatedly feedback shared information.
+This study introduced a deep learning-based cooperative CSI feedback and recovery system, dubbed RIS-CoCsiNet, designed to harness the RIS-UE CSI correlation among proximate UEs in RIS-supported multi-user environments.
+The CSI information from these adjacent UEs is bifurcated into shared and unique segments.
+In a novel approach, an additional decoder alongside a combination NN is integrated at the BS to process the shared information obtained from feedback of two nearby UEs, while individual data is handled by each UE's personal decoder.
+Subsequently, this amalgamation of data takes place at the BS through FC layers.
+A distinctive feature of the proposed RIS-CoCsiNet is its ability to function without the necessity for CSI sharing, thereby eliminating the need for inter-device communication.
+This work also delved into two predominant bit generation techniques --- quantization and binarization --- and showcased two MDPF frameworks that infuse CSI magnitude intel into the CSI phase feedback.
+Empirical results evinced the superior efficacy of RIS-CoCsiNet over non-cooperative NNs, particularly when feedback overheads are tightly restricted.
+An NN parameter visualization provided insights into the cooperative methodology.
+Within the RIS-CoCsiNet system, encoders from two close-by UEs collaboratively siphon information from varied channel paths, which substantially curtails redundant feedback overhead associated with shared information.

 \ifCLASSOPTIONcaptionsoff

 \fi